 People generally want to do the right thing as long as it’s easy and intuitive – the fight against plastic pollution is a case in point.
 Emotive cues (blue planet) and a solution that is inclusive and available to all and makes us all feel good – reusable water bottles, coffee cups etc. This is now mainstream and the norm.
 It makes people feel good, and it generally saves them money – this is the sweet spot we need to replace at all levels of consumerism.
 Price and convenience generally prevent people buying the sustainable choice – both areas that business and government can change.

 So far, there are only sustainable choices for the few.
 Truly sustainable lifestyles are currently unobtainable for the majority of people.
-Products with high ethics are generally at a price point not accessible to the average consumer – if a minimum wage family are given the choice to buy a chicken at £4 which we all know will have poor welfare standards to feed their family then this ‘transactional’ need will win over how the chicken was raised and its impact on the environment.
+Products with high ethics are generally at a price point not accessible to the average consumer – if a minimum wage family are given the choice to buy a chicken at £4 this ‘transactional’ need will win over more sustainable production.

 Good food, and by this I mean sustainable and nutritious food is a fundamental basic human right, and the big businesses need to provide this for the many, not the few – when this becomes the norm and available to the masses.
 But this is hard – there is no silver bullet because currently, sustainable products cost more to produce, so who pays the true cost?

 We need far more intelligent conversations about climate change’s connection to food, agriculture and health so that it is not left to the point of purchase.
 Rather than challenging the consumer to make the right decision, we should be challenging businesses and governments.

 However as a society what can we all do?

 Consume less and waste less.
 One third of all food is wasted yet we need to produce 50% more food to feed the world by 2050.